mbuvi/ouk-genai/README.md

 # ouk-genai
-Generative AI Course by OUK and BCS
+A repo of my materials during the Generative AI Course by OUK and BCS.
+I am excited to learn how to build solutions with Gen AI.